 By the time he enters Middle School, a Browning boy has already received training in five fundamental aspects of music: singing, playing instruments, listening, movement, and reading and writing notation.
-The focus of the Middle School music program is on expanding awareness and appreciation of the more subtle aspects of these five areas of musical experience.
-Building upon the Lower School training, understanding the expressive tools of music, utilizing those tools to create music that expresses emotion, and fluency in reading and writing notation is stressed in the Middle School.
+The Middle School music program expands awareness and appreciation of the more subtle aspects of these five areas of musical experience.
+Understanding the expressive tools of music, utilizing those tools to create music that expresses emotion, and fluency in reading and writing notation are stressed in the Middle School.

 Form I Music focuses on ensemble performance using several types of musical instruments.
 Following an introductory unit that reviews basic knowledge of theory and mastery of sight-reading skills, the boys learn to play performance pieces on hand chimes, and African drums.
-For their ensemble debut as a class, the Form I boys are traditionally featured playing a number of their hand chime pieces during the annual Browning Holiday Program.
+For their ensemble debut as a class, the Form I boys perform during the annual Browning Holiday Program.
 Emphasis is placed on developing an ensemble technique and the discipline required to achieve a coordinated group effort.
 The boys develop a greater understanding of how music and musicians influence and comment on the world around them.

 Middle School Chorus